gillenbrown/LEGUS-sizes/docs/index.md

 ### Fit Parameters

-The catalog includes all the fit parameters and their errors.
+The catalog includes all the fit parameters and their uncertainties.
 The EFF profile takes the basic form:

 ![EFF profile](eff.png)

 We generalize this (Equations 2-4) to include ellipticity by including an axis ratio and position angle.

-The errors on these parameters are marginalized over all other parameters.
-The lower error is simply the best fit value of that parameter minus the 16th percentile of the parameter's distribution for all bootstrap iterations.
-Similarly, the upper error is the 84th percentile of the bootstrap distribution minus the best fit value.
+The uncertainties on these parameters are marginalized over all other parameters.
+The lower uncertainty is simply the best fit value of that parameter minus the 16th percentile of the parameter's distribution for all bootstrap iterations.
+Similarly, the upper uncertainty is the 84th percentile of the bootstrap distribution minus the best fit value.

 **`x`, `x_e-`, `x_e+`, `y`, `y_e-`, `y_e+`**